 When an accident involves multiple vehicles, determining liability can get tricky.
 It is very possible that more than one driver (or even all of the drivers) can be proven responsible for a multi-car accident.

-Evaluating fault in a multi-vehicle collision requires in-depth analysis of the incident, but employs many of the same techniques investigators use to find the cause of any crash.
+Evaluating fault in a multi-vehicle collision requires an in-depth analysis of the incident, but employs many of the same techniques investigators use to find the cause of any crash.
 This may include the study of:

 - Witness accounts